adfsghjalison/Persona_Sentiment_Chatbot/README.md

 # Sentiment-Dialogue
 add sentiment to dialogue seq2seq decoder at each time step
 ## How to run :
-Go to personal-dialogue directory, then run:
+Go to simple-sentiment-dialogue directory, then run:

 get model: